chrisiaut/socialcube_help/en/webhooks.md

 ## Events
-Currently there are three events that you can receive: login, got_xp and grade_levelup
+Currently there are three events that you can receive:

-### login
+* login
-The "login" event will be sent to your webhook **only the first time** when a user linked their account to your app.
+* got_xp
+* grade_levelup